Betty Delores Marie Seagraves

 BETTY DELORES MARIE SEAGRAVES, 97, of Ravenswood, WV, passed away on August 9, 2020.
 The funeral service will be Friday, August 14, 1 p.m., at Roush Funeral Home, Ravenswood.
-Burial will follow in Ravenswood Cemetery with full graveside military rites provided by Jackson County Honor Guard.
+Burial will follow in Ravenswood Cemetery.
 Friends may visit the family at the funeral home on Friday, August 14, from 11 a.m. to 1 p.m., Condolences may be expressed to the family at roush94@yahoo.com and on Facebook at www.facebook.com/roushfuneralhome.

 Essential reporting in volatile times.